 The Advice Quality Standard demonstrates that our organisation is easily accessible, effectively managed and employs staff with the skills and knowledge to meet the needs of our clients.
 The Specialist Quality Mark demonstrates that our organisation is well run and able to offer excellent client care.
 It is also a requirement of our Legal Aid Contract.

 We were delighted to be awarded a Heritage Lottery Fund grant in 2019 which enabled us to research the history of Citizens Advice in Weston-super-Mare and North Somerset.

 This resulted in an community exhibition at Weston Museum showcasing our 80 years since 1939.
 Our findings will be kept at the Somerset Archives in Taunton and will be accessible to the researchers of the future.

 Here is the timeline of our story.
-This was displayed as part of the exhibition and it will take pride of place in our new offices at 39 Oxford Street later this year.
+This was displayed as part of the exhibition and now takes pride of place in our new offices at 39 Oxford Street.

 All Citizens Advice local offices are independent charities, governed by their own board of trustees, who are ultimately responsible for leading the organisation and deciding how it is run.

 Day-to-day control is delegated to the Chief Officer.
 Trustees are responsible for:

 - Setting the overall direction and supporting development